Stratford-on-Avon District: History

 The new district was named Stratford-on-Avon after its main town, but using the "Stratford-on-Avon" variant of the name, which had also been used for the rural district which had covered the parishes surrounding the town.

 Proposals to merge the district with neighbouring Warwick District were put forward and provisionally agreed, before eventually being abandoned in April 2022.

+Abolition

+Under current local government reorganisation plans, all district councils in Warwickshire, as well as the county council, will be abolished in 2028, with the district forming part of a new South Warwickshire unitary authority, also including the area of the Warwick District.

 Governance

 Stratford-on-Avon District Council provides district-level services.
 County-level services are provided by Warwickshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Liberal Democrat majority control since the 2023 election.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing councils before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: